couch2coders/DoorDash/README.md

 *Analytical*
 -  We visually inspect the data & apply a standard time series model.
 Put simply, this is an elevated moving average
-  -  Pros: simple to implement & easy to explain
+  -  Pros: simple to implement & easy to explain, predicts churn directly
-  -  Cons: unlikely to catch new trends & difficult to improve since it is only looking at past churn rates
+  -  Cons: unlikely to catch new trends & has 'self-fulfilling prophecy' as we can directly impact churn by our hiring practices

 *ML*
 - We utilize all of our employee data & apply an ML model to predict if our active associates are likely to leave the company
   - Pros: utilizes all of the information at our disposal, more likely to catch new patterns in data, typically more accurate
-  - Cons: somewhat blackbox, difficult derive insights from
+  - Cons: somewhat blackbox, difficult derive insights from, calculates current staff attrition not churn

 ### Results
-- For FY 2025 our models predict 15% (time series) to 26% (ML), with wide variation across job type
+- For FY 2025 our time series model predicts 15% churn & our ML model predicts 26% attrition
+  - since our ML model predicts attrition, not churn, we can back out desired churn by setting a hiring rate & subtracting that from our anticipated attrition rate
-- Churn rates show similar results with both models (within 5%) except for  Sales & StrategyOps
+- Churn/Attrition rates show similar results with both models (within 5%) except for  Sales & StrategyOps
   - Largest variation is in Sales & StrategyOps which is to be expected with the spikey data shape (Sales) & inconsistent trend (Strategy) making it difficult to fit a time series model (see **appendix**)

 **Model Predictions**